hackshackers/hackshackers-hugo-content/blog/2017/03/your-new-look.md

 ---
-title: Your new look: crystal clear and cutting edge
+title: "Your new look: crystal clear and cutting edge"
 authors:
   - Samantha Sunne
 categories: